stackbit-projects/ktapson-website-dade9/content/_index.md

       experimental science.
 Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative conceptual models of scientific subjectivity.
-Overlapping my work on this book, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
+Overlapping my work on* Enduring Experiments*, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
 A key portion of the correspondence is forthcoming from University of New Mexico Press (Fall 2022).
 My next book project, tentatively titled *Sponge Poetics: Fuzzy Models for Everyday Science*, rethinks the concept of the model organism in the production of scientific knowledge in relation to a series of counter-possibilities in postwar and contemporary poetry and art.
 Repositioning the Anthropocene and environmental - draws out a model from science and poetry for X.
   - title: A Cat
     section_id: cat
     type: section_content